-For Skuld Group, the group structure in solvency calculations and statutory accounts is aligned there is no adjustment for value of subsidiaries.
+For Skuld Group, the group structure in solvency calculations and statutory accounts is aligned.
+There is no adjustment for value of subsidiaries.

-In Norwegian Association's financial statements, shares in subsidiaries amount to USD 7.0 million.
-Including a capital contribution to Skuld Mutual P&I Association (Bermuda) of USD 40.5 million, holdings in related undertakings amount to USD 47.5 million.
-In the Solvency II balance sheet, shares in subsidiaries are valued at USD 18.6 million, the capital contribution is unadjusted valued at USD 40.5 million, while shares in Hydra are recognized at USD 29.6 million, totalling USD 88.8 million.
+In Norwegian Association's financial statements, shares in subsidiaries amount to USD 19.8 million.
+In the Solvency II balance sheet, shares in Hydra are recognised at USD 37.9 million in excess of IFRS value, while the remainder of subsidiaries are valued at USD 5.7 million in excess of IFRS value, totalling USD 63.5 million.